-Today, BOCA proudly employs over 75 people, operates 29 machines and offers eight services to Ohio and the surrounding states.
+Today, BOCA proudly has over 80 employees, operates 35 machines and offers eight services to Ohio and the surrounding states.
 Dedication to safety, innovative thinking and customer satisfaction is alive and well.

 BOCA Construction looks forward to delivering exceptional services to its valued customers for many years to come.